-Do you feel that your school runs an effective marketing program?
+Do you feel that your school runs an effective school enrollment marketing program?

 Many school leaders that I work with struggle to answer this question.
-There really aren’t a lot of forums or other resources that school leaders can look to for benchmarking their school’s efforts.
+There really aren’t a lot of forums or other resources that school leaders can look to for benchmarking their school enrollment marketing efforts.
 Most schools know they need to do better, but they don’t know what “better” is.
-Though each school is different, in my work to help schools improve their marketing I’ve noticed some commonalities of what the successful schools do as well as the deficiencies that struggling schools have.
-Here’s some insight into what I would consider best practices in school marketing from the dozens of schools that I have worked with.
+Though each school is different, in my work to help schools improve their enrollment I’ve noticed some commonalities of what the successful schools do as well as the deficiencies that struggling schools have.
+Here’s some insight into what I would consider best practices in school enrollment marketing from the dozens of schools that I have worked with.

-This is the foundation for any good marketing program.
+This is the foundation for any good school enrollment marketing program.
 The schools that do this effectively have three things in common:

 - There is either a team or a single individual who is ultimately accountable for the success or failure of their marketing.
 There can (and should) be others who are responsible for certain aspects – but at the end of the day, you need to know who is running the program.
 Designate the person who owns this function.